sarsurgithub/CLD/Labo03/c3-part-i-loading-tools.md

 //TODO JMeter download checksum
 ```

 * [ ] Open two terminal windows side-by-side and, using SSH, log into each instance.
-Bring up a continuous display of the Apache access log by running the command **sudo tail -f /var/log/apache2/access.log**. (path's log may differ depending on your apache config)
+Bring up a continuous display of the Apache access log by running the command **sudo tail -f /var/log/apache2/access.log**. (path's log may differ depending on your apache config, e.g if you are using virtual host for you web app)

 ```
 //TODO